 This hotel offers a free airport shuttle, 4 restaurants and bars, a fitness center, a spa, indoor and outdoor pools, a Club InterContinental Lounge, and more.

-In addition, you will find 3 restaurants, a sleek bar, a fitness center, a 24/7 business center, a Club InterContinental Lounge, and wedding/meeting space.
+In addition, you will find 3 restaurants, a sleek bar, a fitness center, a 24/7 business center, a Club InterContinental Lounge, and a wedding/meeting space.

 Room rates are usually $300 per night, but you can redeem around 50,000 points per night for a standard room here.

-The InterContinental Amstel Amsterdam is an elegant, palatial luxury hotel located just a 2-minute walk from Weesperplein metro station, just over a mile from the Van Gogh Museum, and less than 2 miles from the Anne Frank House.
+The InterContinental Amstel Amsterdam is an elegant, palatial luxury hotel just a 2-minute walk from Weesperplein metro station, just over a mile from the Van Gogh Museum, and less than 2 miles from the Anne Frank House.

-You’ll also enjoy city or river views, a spacious work desk, a comfy queen or king bed, spacious marble bathroom with a rain shower, a separate bath, a separate toilet room, and luxurious bath amenities.
+This riverside hotel has 79 rooms and suites, each of which is at least 325 square feet in size.
+You’ll enjoy city or river views, a spacious work desk, and a comfy queen or king bed.
+In addition, you’ll find a well-stocked minibar, free Wi-Fi, Illy coffee and tea facilities, and 24/7 room service.
+The spacious marble bathroom has a rain shower, a separate bath, a separate toilet room, and luxurious bath amenities.

 This hotel has a formal restaurant, a casual brasserie and lounge, and a river-view terrace bar.
 There’s also a gym with an indoor pool, a sauna, a steam room, and a whirlpool.

-The hotel also has 2 restaurants, 2 cocktail lounges, a tea lounge, a spa, a gym, a business center, a Club InterContinental Lounge, and meeting/event space.
+The hotel also has 2 restaurants, 2 cocktail lounges, a tea lounge, a spa, a gym, a business center, a Club InterContinental Lounge, and a meeting/event space.